 You might incur a penalty if you try to pay off the loan early in the hope of avoiding higher payments.

-All ARMs have an initial period during which the interest rate doesn't change – ranging from six months to 10 years – with 3-, 5- and 7-years being the most common.
+All ARMs have an initial period during which the interest rate doesn't change — ranging from six months to 10 years — with three years, five years and seven years being the most common.
 After the initial period, most ARMs adjust.

 To help you understand how ARMs work, consider the following example: